AakashNarkar/MatchMateRepository/README.md

 Error Handling: Implements robust error handling for API calls, database operations, and network connectivity.

+Pagination: Implements pagination to load more match cards as the user scrolls, providing a seamless user experience.

 *Technologies Used*
 SwiftUI: For building the user interface.